greearb/xorp.ct/other/buildbot/README.txt

 buildbot start slave

+To set up a build-bot master, do normal buildbot install, then use something similar to the master.cfg file located in this directory.
+After renaming the Makefile.sample files to Makefile in the buildbot directory, the following crontab for buildbot starts everything on
+boot:

+@reboot cd /home/buildbot/xorp.ct.github && make start
+@reboot cd /home/buildbot/slaves/xorp.ct/slave && make start
+@reboot /usr/local/bin/github_buildbot.py&

 This file details the packages added to the default installations of the different os's used in the buildbot system.
 Dependencies aren't listed.

 debian 5.0.4 sparc (buildbot3.cs.ucl.ac.uk)